AI writes 65 of Snap code amid 1000 staff layoffs

 Snap Inc. terminates 1,000 workers as AI now writes 65% of its code.
 The shift to automated engineering aims to save the firm $500 million annually.

-Snap Inc. confirmed today that it has terminated approximately 1,000 employees while closing over 300 open roles.
-This workforce reduction follows a radical internal shift in how the company develops its software.
-According to company statements, artificial intelligence is now responsible for authoring 65% of the code deployed across its platforms.
-This technical transition has rendered a significant portion of its mid-level engineering staff redundant, as the remaining human workforce shifts toward oversight and architectural auditing rather than manual composition.
+The pivot toward artificial intelligence-led software engineering marks a radical internal restructuring at Snap Inc. The company has terminated approximately 1,000 employees - representing roughly 16% of its full-time global workforce - while closing over 300 open roles.
+This workforce reduction follows a systemic shift in how the platform develops and maintains its technical infrastructure.
+According to official corporate disclosures, artificial intelligence is now responsible for generating more than 65% of the new code deployed across its platforms.
+This technological transition has rendered a significant portion of its core engineering staff redundant, shifting the remaining human workforce from manual software composition to high-level architectural auditing, security oversight, and validation.

 Financial implications and fiscal restructuring